-Don’t forget I also have a space science book called This IS Rocket Science containing 70 space themed activity ideas for kids of all ages.
+Don’t forget I also have a space science book called This IS Rocket Science containing 70 space-themed activity ideas for kids of all ages.
 Available from AMAZON NOW!!

-Space Science Ideas for British Science Week
+Space Science Ideas for World Space Week

 You can also download our challenge cards for use on activity tables.
 Each one states the aim of the challenge with extension ideas to keep everyone busy.

-More space experiments for kids
+More space experiments for World Space Week

 Engineer an arm for the Space Station using pneumatics and K’nex.